Virtual participation in proceedings commenced (Order, 4 June).

 This afternoon, the Government’s chief scientific adviser revealed that the SAGE committee urged the Government to impose a lockdown on 16 March, a week before they did.
 The Secretary of State has just suggested that he responded by advising people to practise social distancing on that date, but advising people to socially distance is not the same as imposing a lockdown.
 That week-long delay could have cost thousands of lives.
 Why did the Government fail to act when SAGE called on them to, and does the Secretary of State regret that delay?

 I am grateful to my right hon.
 Friend for the actions he has taken, which have isolated the virus and protected nearby areas such as mine.
-For our neighbours in Oadby and Wigston, can he confirm that these decisions are being made based on scientific data and that the city and county councils have a significant voice in the decision-making process?
+For our neighbours in Oadby and Wigston, can he confirm that these decisions are being made on the basis of scientific data and that the city and county councils have a significant voice in the decision-making process?

 Yes, absolutely.
 The decisions that we have taken in Leicester are based on the data and the best public health, scientific and clinical advice, in consultation with the local leadership, hence the decision to ask for the advice of local leaders in terms of the geography of coverage and ask for their insight.
 As I said in my statement, I accepted those recommendations.
-As we have seen across the country, local councils have such an important role, such as in Blackburn and Darwen, where they took the initiative to take the action that was needed.
-I pay tribute to what the council did there, because I hope that it will stop their area getting into the position that Leicester got itself into.
+As we have seen across the country, local councils have such an important role: Blackburn and Darwen, for instance, took the initiative to take the action that was needed.
+I pay tribute to what the council did there, because I hope that it will stop its area getting into the position that Leicester got itself into.

 It was shockingly clear at Prime Minister’s questions this week that the Prime Minister had not read the report commissioned by his Government on the worst-case scenario for a second spike of coronavirus, which suggests that there could be upwards of 120,000 hospital deaths.
 Given the seriousness of this report, can the Secretary of State confirm that, unlike the Prime Minister, he has read it?
 What steps is he taking to implement the recommendations of the report, to prevent a catastrophic second spike of the virus?